CRANE: Correcting Errors in Raw Nanopore Signals Using Hidden Markov Models: Methods

 \subsection{Correcting Events}

-Using the trained NEMO-HMM and the modified Viterbi algorithm, \mech corrects errors in event sequences in two ways, as shown in Figure~\ref{rs:methfig:correct_events}: 1)~removing oversegmentation errors and 2)~reducing noise in event values.
-It is possible to run \mech with both mechanisms, or to only use one of the two.
+Once the best parameter configuration has been found, \mech corrects errors in event sequences by estimating the underlying statistical process for a given observation of events. \mech uses the Viterbi algorithm to decode the most likely sequence of states through the HMM to generate the sequence of events, which is then used to correct errors in two ways as shown in Figure~\ref{rs:methfig:correct_events}: 1)~removing oversegmentation errors and 2)~reducing noise in event values.
+It is possible to run \mech with both mechanisms, or to only use one of the two, allowing \mech to be effectively implemented in analysis pipelines where either oversegmentation or event noise is the dominant source of error.